The Beer Party (Austria): 2022 Austrian presidential election

 In a press conference on 13 June 2022, Marco Pogo announced that he intended to put into practice his candidacy for the federal presidential election in Austria 2022, which he had already mentioned after the Vienna provincial and municipal elections.
 On 19 August, he announced that he had collected the necessary 6,000 declarations of support.
 In the election, Pogo, under his legal name Dominik Wlazny, achieved 8.3%, putting him in third place behind the re-elected incumbent Alexander Van der Bellen and Walter Rosenkranz of the FPÖ.

-Positions

-According to its constitution, the Beer Party understands itself as a "beerocratic movement" (bierokratische Bewegung).
-In a "beerocracy" (Bierokratie), power comes from beer.
-The party recognizes the importance of freedom of opinion, for example in the free choice of beer variety.
-Beer consumption should be publicly observed, and "people with less drinking talent" should be given special support.
-The Beer Party believes that diversity and individuality within the brewing culture enrich life, and therefore support the tolerance of foreign beers.
-This tolerance is not extended to Radlers, which the party officially opposes.

-10-point program (2020 election)

-The Beer Party summarizes its broader platform in 10 points ranging from obviously satirical to serious: